Oberlin Student Cooperative Association: All-OSCA Staff

 All members of OSCA equally own and participate in running OSCA.
 However, there are certain individual leadership roles that function on an all-OSCA level (rather than on an individual co-op level) in order to allow OSCA to function as the large organization that it is.
-These jobs include four "officer" positions, and a number of All-OSCA student staff positions.
+These jobs include four Officer positions and a number of All-OSCA student staff positions.
 Students in these roles oversee different aspects of OSCA.
-Most positions are elected annually.
+While in the past most positions were elected annually, OSCA has transitioned to hiring for most All-OSCA roles.
+Examples include Housing Loose End Coordinators, the OSCA-Oberlin College Liaison, Dining and Housing Operations Managers, and various committee coordinators.

+Co-op Staff

+Each co-op also employs many of its members in specific positions; work performed in these positions counts towards a student's hours within their co-op.
+These roles exist distinctly within housing and dining co-ops, and one student may hold both a housing and dining co-op job to fulfill their required hours.
+Examples in dining include Tasty Things Makers, Bread Makers, Kitchen Coordinators, Party Coordinators, and Food Buyers.
+Examples in housing include Clean Coordinators, Garden Coordinators, and Supply Coordinators.

 Facilities

-OSCA operates four coops with housing and dining facilities: Keep, Tank, Old Barrows, and Harkness.
-It also has four dining-only co-ops: Fairchild Co-op, Pyle Inn Co-op, Third World Co-op, and the Brown Bag Co-op.
+OSCA operates four co-ops with housing and dining facilities: Keep, Tank, Harkness and Third World Co-op/Third World Social-Justice Co-op.
+It also has one dining-only co-op, Pyle Inn Co-op.
 All of these coops are located inside of Oberlin College-owned buildings.